king/bravo/README.md

 The `OperatorStateReader` provides DataSet input format that understands RocksDB savepoints and checkpoints and can extract keyed state rows from it.
 The input format creates input splits by operator subtask of the savepoint at the moment but we can change this to split by keygroups directly.

-The reader can also be used to provide in-memory access to non-keyed states.
+The reader can also be used to provide in-memory [access to non-keyed states](#accessing-non-keyed-states).

+For example, this code snippet shows how to read keys & values of a _keyed value state_:

 ```java
 // First we start by taking a savepoint/checkpoint of our running job...